Amato's: History

-In 1902, Naples native Giovanni Amato (1875–1959) and his wife, Michelina (1878–1959), opened a store on India Street in Portland, Maine.
+In 1902, Naples native Giovanni Amato and his wife, Michelina, opened a store on India Street in Portland, Maine.
 According to official literature, Amato's sandwiches contained ham, American cheese, and fresh vegetables, which the Italian immigrants along the waterfront seemed to enjoy.
-Amato named his sandwich the "Italian" in honor of his country and his people (not, as is widely believed, because of its ingredients).
+Amato named his sandwich the "Italian" in honor of his country and his people.
+Today, there are 40 locations operating under the Amato's brand.

-In 1972, Dominic Reali, an employee at the original Amato's on India Street, purchased the store from his boss.
-Under Reali, the company increased from one store to thirteen, and began franchising.
-Today there are 40 locations operating under the Amato's brand.
 Dominic Reali also added Greek olives, sour pickles, and his own oil (a blend of olive and vegetable oil) to the famous Real Italian.

-Amato's Xpress

-In recent years, Amato's has allowed several franchises to operate under the name Amato's Xpress.
-These locations, found mostly in convenience stores in northern New England, purvey Amato's pizza, pasta, salads, and sandwiches, but fewer specialty items are available.
-Amato's franchises in Vermont-based Maplefield's gas stations do not use the Amato's Xpress name.

-Nearly all Amato's stores have dropped the Xpress moniker as of 2011.